Castau/Week-34-Assignments/README.md

 ## Week 34 Assignments, Flow 1

 ### Monday:
-Setup day - all should be in order.
+Setup day - everything should be in order.
 [Droplet](http://camillastaunstrup.dk:8080/) can be found here.
 Thursday and Friday projects are deployed, see below.

 ### Tuesday:
 All done.